digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/pruning.rst

 - A maximum duration specifying pruning "end times" relative to the begin times of the cron expression.
 - A retention period to specify how far to prune relative to the current time.

-For example, to run pruning every Saturday starting at 8am until 4pm (both in UTC):
+For example, to run pruning every Saturday starting at 8 am until 4 pm (both in UTC):

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/pruning/PruningDocumentationTest.scala
    :start-after: user-manual-entry-begin: AutoPruneAllNodes